Colham Green, Hillingdon

 In the mid-1740s Hillingdon vestry chose Colham Green as the site for the parish workhouse, which later became Uxbridge union workhouse.
 A schoolroom, chapel, infirmary and other buildings were added afterwards.
 The surrounding area remained virtually uninhabited in the 19th century, when the land was occupied by farms, gravel pits and brickfields.
 Moorcroft farmhouse was built early in the century and survives today, on Moorcroft Lane.

 Evelyns School was established at Colham Green in 1872 and maintained close connections with Eton until it was closed in 1931.
 Much of Colham Green was built up with private estates before the Second World War and with the Violet Farm and Evelyns council estates afterwards.

 In 1930 control of the workhouse passed to Middlesex County Council which began to develop it as Hillingdon Hospital.
-The hospital was largely rebuilt in 1963 and has recently undergone radical redevelopment.
+The hospital was largely rebuilt in 1963 and has recently undergone radical redevelopment – but much more work still needs to be done.
 A long-running but ultimately successful strike of domestic staff at the hospital became a socialist cause célèbre in the late 1990s.
 Older hospital facilities on the north side of Pield Heath Road have been replaced with housing, under the names Chantry Park and Kings Place.